 By Remez Sasson

 Few people are aware of the thoughts that pass through their minds.
-This means that most of the thinking is an automatic process.
+Most thinking is done in an automatic manner.

 The mind is like small child, who accepts, and takes for granted, whatever it sees or hears, without judgment and without considering the consequences.
-If you let your mind behave in this manner, and give it complete freedom to jump from one thought to another, you lose your freedom.
+If you let your mind behave in this manner, giving it complete freedom to jump from one thought to another, you lose your freedom.

 We are constantly flooded with thoughts, ideas and information coming through the five senses, other people, the newspapers and TV.
 These thoughts, ideas and information penetrate the mind, whether we are aware of this process or not.

 This flow of thoughts affects our behavior and reactions.
 It influences the way we think, our preferences, likes and dislikes.
-Usually, we accept these thoughts automatically, letting them shape our life.
+Usually, we automatically accept these thoughts, letting them shape our life.
 This actually means that we lose our mental freedom.

 Most people think and believe that their thoughts originate from them, but have you ever stopped and considered whether your thoughts, desires, likes and dislikes are really yours?
 Did it occur to you that maybe they came from the outside, from other people, and you have unconsciously accepted them as your own?

 If you do not filter the thoughts that enter your mind, you stop to be a free person. and behave and act like a puppet on a string, though no one will admit this.

 You may object, and say that the thoughts that pass through your mind are yours, but are they?
-Have you deliberately and attentively created every thought that passed through your mind?
+Have you deliberately and attentively created every thought that entered your mind?